MarlinFirmware/Marlin/README.md

                   area you are manually probing.
 Note that the command tries to start you in a corner of the bed where movement will be predictable.
 You can force the location to be used in the distance calculations by using the X and Y parameters.
-You may find it is helpful to print out a Mesh Map (G29 M ) to understand where the mesh is invalidated and where the nozzle will need to move in order to complete the command.
+You may find it is helpful to print out a Mesh Map (G29 O ) to understand where the mesh is invalidated and where the nozzle will need to move in order to complete the command.
 The C parameter is available on the Phase 2 command also and indicates the search for points to measure should be done based on the current location of the nozzle.